 Risks and limitations of the fecal occult blood test include:

 The test isn't always accurate.
 Your fecal occult blood test could show a negative test result when cancer is present (false-negative result) if your cancer or polyps don't bleed.

 Your test could show a positive result when you have no cancer (false-positive result) if you have bleeding from other sources, such as a stomach ulcer, hemorrhoid, or even blood swallowed from your mouth or your nose.

 - Having a fecal occult blood test may lead to additional testing.
-When the fecal occult blood test result is positive but a follow-up colonoscopy is normal, your doctor may recommend further observation with another fecal occult blood test, evaluation of your upper gastrointestinal tract, a repeat colonoscopy or a combination of these.
+If your fecal occult blood test result is positive, your doctor may recommend a test to examine the inside of your colon, such as a colonoscopy.

 How you prepare